Conversion between quaternions and Euler angles: Tait–Bryan angles

+where the X-axis points forward, Y-axis to the right and Z-axis downward.
+In the conversion example above the rotation occurs in the order heading, pitch, bank.

-The direction cosine matrix (from the rotated Body XYZ coordinates to the original Lab xyz coordinates for a clockwise/lefthand rotation) corresponding to a post-multiply Body 3-2-1 sequence with Euler angles (ψ, θ, φ) is given by:
+The direction cosine matrix (from the rotated Body XYZ coordinates to the original Lab xyz coordinates corresponding to a post-multiply ZYX sequence with Tait-Bryan (ψ, θ, φ) is given by: